perathambkk/armamlcpp/README.md

 # armaml
 machine learning using c++ and the <a href="https://arma.sourceforge.net/">Armadillo library</a> <a href="https://en.wikipedia.org/w/index.php?title=Armadillo_(C%2B%2B_library)&oldid=249593452">(since 2008)</a>.

+Armadillo is a high quality linear algebra library (matrix maths) for the C++ language, aiming towards a good balance between speed and ease of use.

+Provides high-level syntax and functionality deliberately similar to Matlab.
 <a href="https://arma.sourceforge.net/docs.html#syntax">Examples of Matlab/Octave syntax and conceptually corresponding Armadillo syntax</a>.